yago52/tutorial_spike/description.md

 # tutorial_spike
 This repository includes:
-- the configuration files to run the MDeNM simulations included in the MS (mdenm_spike.tar.gz);
+- the configuration files to run the MDeNM simulations included in the manuscript (mdenm_spike.tar.gz);
 - a python notebook (tutorial_spike.ipynb) to build, analyse, plot and generate the necessary files to run perform the dynamical network analysis from the ensemble normal modes.
 - a R notebook to run and perform the dynamical network analysis from the ensemble normal modes.